gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 ## 5 2011-01-25 18:52:22 72.14.213.102 192.168.3.131       55950          1
 ```

 # Wireshark Analogies

 Now that we've got our data in to R, let's explore it.
-To start we're going to create some of the graphs and other analysis out puts you would find in Wireshark.
+To start with we'll emulate some of the native outputs of Wireshark.

-## IO Graph
+## I/O Graph

 This is the default graph you would find by going to [Statistics -> I/O Graph] in Wireshark.
-We round the each frame's time to the nearest second and group by this value.
-We then tally up
-the number of frames occurring within each of these seconds and graph is as a line graph.
+We round the each frame's time to the nearest second and tally up the number of frames occurring within each of these seconds.

 ```r